InnoProtein - New sustainable proteins for food, feed and non-food bio-based applications

 • Bacteria that have not yet efficiently been brought to large-scale production

 • Adopt a CIRCULAR & ZERO-WASTE strategy.
-Full valorization of residual biomass and streams from Single Cell Protein (SCP) and insect protein production processes will be carried out to produce bioplastics and biostimulants
+Full valorization of residual biomass and streams from Single Cell Protein (SCP) and protein production processes will be carried out to produce bioplastics and biostimulants

-The InnoProtein project has taken a collaborative and inclusive approach, bringing together a strong consortium of 14 partners, including technology providers, industrial partners, and consumer-oriented organizations from nine different European countries.
+The InnoProtein project has taken a collaborative and inclusive approach, bringing together a strong consortium of 13 partners, including technology providers, industrial partners, and consumer-oriented organizations from nine different European countries.
 This multi-actor approach ensures a comprehensive perspective and a holistic strategy to achieve the project's objectives.

 EUFIC is the leading partner for the communication and dissemination activities and is also leading and contributing to tasks on identifying social requirements for a sustainable protein value chain and consumer acceptance of alternative proteins.